RaiyanK23/seng438-A1/seng438-a1-team_20.md

 - record any bugs found on the Jira board
 - assist on any the above tasks as necessary

-similarly, delegation of work for the lab report write-up was determined using the report section headers as the basis.
+Similarly, delegation of work for the lab report write-up was determined using the report section headers as the basis.

 # Difficulties encountered, challenges overcome, and lessons learned